Food Handling Safety Training – [Complete Video Kit]

 This Food Handler Training Covers These Important Topics:

-- What are groups are most susceptible to eating contaminated foods? (children and the elderly)
+• What groups are most susceptible to eating contaminated foods? (children and the elderly)

-- What are the symptoms that might indicate a person might have eaten contaminated food?
-(Stomach cramps, diarrhea, vomiting, are most common)
+• What are the symptoms that might indicate a person might have eaten contaminated food?
+(Stomach cramps, diarrhea, and vomiting are most common)

-- What governement entities require that employees follow safe food work practices?
-(Federal, State and Local government agencies all have some form of regulations requiring the safe handling of food)
+• What government entities require that employees follow safe food work practices?
+(Federal, State, and Local government agencies all have some form of regulations requiring the safe handling of food)

-- Where can 1 in 4 outbreaks of food related illness be traced back to?
-(They can be traced back to the personal hygiene of employees so food handlers need to make their personal hygiene a priority – washing hands often, keep hair and body clean and washed, keep fingernails short, be aware of jewelry, etc.).
-This surprises many food handlers and personal hygiene and sanitation is stressed throughout this Food Handler Training program.
+• Where can 1 in 4 outbreaks of food-related illness be traced back to?
+(They can be traced back to the personal hygiene of employees, so food handlers need to make their personal hygiene a priority – washing hands often, keeping hair and body clean and washed, keeping fingernails short, being aware of jewelry, etc.).
+This surprises many food handlers, and personal hygiene and sanitation are stressed throughout this Food Handler Training program.
 Handwashing is a particularly important item to teach any employee who handles food.

-- Why is taking care of hair so important for food handlers?
-(Because hair can contaminate food by falling into it, or indirectly if you touch your hair with your hands.
-Hair should be pulled back, and covered by a hat or hairnet.
+• Why is taking care of hair so important for food handlers?
+(Hair can contaminate food by falling into it or indirectly if you touch your hair with your hands.
+Hair should be pulled back and covered by a hat or hairnet.

 Additional Concepts in the Food Handler Training Program:

-- What is cross-contamination and how can it prevented? (a key concept that any food safety training must include)
+• What is cross-contamination, and how can it prevented? (a key concept that any food safety training must include – also teaches the concepts around HACCP)

-- What are some foods that “go bad” after leaving them out at room temperature?
-(Meat, fish, poultry, and dairy products to name a few).
-Any compete training session on food handling must include a robust discussion about food temperature.
+• What are some foods that “go bad” after leaving them out at room temperature?
+(Meat, fish, poultry, and dairy products, to name a few).
+Any complete training session on food handling must include a robust discussion about food temperature.

-- What is temperature control and why is it important? (always critical when teaching food handlers about the many aspects of food safety)
+• What is temperature control, and why is it important?
+(This is always critical when teaching food handlers about the many aspects of food safety)

-Teaching your employees how to properly handle food is not only a legal requirement, it is also beneficial to your customers as well.
+Teaching your employees how to handle food properly is not only a legal requirement, it is also beneficial to your customers as well.
 This Food Handler Training program will help ensure that your employees understand the importance of food handling safety and they know what steps to take to keep customers safe.
-Available in an English or Spanish speaking DVD or USB Stick.
+Available in an English or Spanish-speaking DVD or USB Stick.
 We can also offer this Food Handler training course as an online course option as well.
-Contact us directly if you are in interested in the online training option.
+Contact us directly if you are interested in the online training option.

 Food Handling Training Video – Full-Length Preview: